Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Related Work

-Soft haptic interfaces also easily support a range of device types distinguished by the method of interaction: graspable, wearable, or touchable \cite{culbertson2018haptics}.
-This method of interaction can have a large impact on the usability of the devices.
-Many haptic interfaces are designed to be wearable.
-Fingertip worn devices serve as an obvious choice for providing high fidelity and interpretable signals \cite{yin2021wearable,hinchet2018dextres,zhakypov2022fingerprint}.
-These devices are popular for virtual reality where physical contact with the real world is unlikely but in other applications they can reduce the user's ability to use there hands during the target task.
-This motivated wearable devices for body areas other that the fingertip, such as hand dorsal \cite{chossat2019soft, wang2019three}, wrists/forearms \cite{raitor2017wrap, muthukumarana2020touch, HapWRAP2018}, or gloves that cover the whole hand \cite{in2015exo}.
-Placing haptic signals \textit{directly on the human body} enables the human to move about the space while receiving real-time feedback; but as feedback is moved away from the fingertip and physically separated from the task it potentially requires additional mental energy to decode the intended message.
+Soft haptic interfaces also support a range of device types distinguished by method of interaction: graspable, wearable, or touchable \cite{culbertson2018haptics}.
+This method can have a large impact on the usability of the devices.
+Fingertip worn devices provide high fidelity and interpretable signals \cite{yin2021wearable,hinchet2018dextres,zhakypov2022fingerprint}.
+These devices are popular for virtual reality where physical contact with the real world is unlikely; in other applications they can reduce the user's ability to use there hands.
+This motivates wearable devices for other body areas, such as hand dorsal \cite{chossat2019soft, wang2019three}, wrists/forearms \cite{raitor2017wrap, muthukumarana2020touch, HapWRAP2018}, or gloves that cover the whole hand \cite{in2015exo}.
+Our recent work has demonstrated the use of inflatable pouches to create wearable haptic interfaces that provide feedback to humans in the form of distributed spatial inflation \cite{do2021macro}.
+Placing haptic signals \textit{directly on the human body} enables the human to move about the space while receiving real-time feedback; but, as feedback is moved away from the fingertip and physically separated from the task, it potentially requires additional mental energy to decode the intended message.
 A different approach has focused on developing touchable haptic surfaces consisting of arrays of actuators and sensors \cite{yu2019skin, sonar2020closed, suh2014soft}.
 These devices use the fingertip mechanoreceptors without burdening the user's hands.
 Soft touchable displays allow installation of haptic interfaces in common touch areas, like car steering wheels \cite{di2020purring}.
 While not a haptic display, recent work showed pneumatic actuators wrapped around robot arms to visualize the weight load carried by the robot \cite{larsen2022Roso}.
 Based on this past work, we target a touchable device placed at the point of human-robot interaction, and use soft pneumatic actuation to maximize the flexibility and transparency of the display.